isomerpages/moe-yishunpri/_mk-at-yps/About Us/What MK Offers.md

 variant: markdown
 ---
 #### **MOE Kindergarten (MK) Programme &amp; Operating hours**
-We offer 4-hour single AM Session K1 and K2 programmes for children.
+We offer 4.5-hour  K1 and K2 programmes for children.
 You can choose from the following options (subject to availability):

 | | |
 | :--------: | :--------: |